Sweens0124/my_amazing_website/README.md

 Greetings fellow coders!
-My name is Lucas Sweeney, and this is 'My Amazing Website!'
+My name is Lucas Sweeney and this is:

+ 'My Amazing Website!'